-I have been at Lauriston for the past five years.
-A qualified Chartered Accountant with a background in business services and tax, I initially worked in small and second tier accounting firms.
-I moved from the accounting field to work as Group Financial Controller of a leading patent and trademark attorney firm, and then decided to take a career break to complete my MBA.
+Cathy is a qualified Chartered Accountant with a background in business services and tax; she initially worked in small and second tier accounting firms.
+Cathy moved from the accounting field to work as Group Financial Controller of a leading patent and trademark attorney firm, and then decided to take a career break to complete her Master of Business Administration.

 Director of the Lauriston Institute

-I have been Director of the Institute for three years.
-The Institute has responsibility for the ongoing professional learning provided for teaching staff and teacher assistants.
-Lauriston believes that quality of teaching has a direct effect on educational outcomes for students and so we take ongoing professional learning for teachers very seriously.
+The Lauriston Institute is responsible for the ongoing professional learning of teaching staff and teacher assistants.
+Nick believes that the quality of teaching has a direct effect on educational outcomes for students so he takes the ongoing professional learning of teachers very seriously.

-In previous lives I have been CEO of a leadership training organisation, a Regional Director and Principal in the government education service and General Manager of disability services for SCOPE (formerly the Spastic Society of Victoria).
+Previously, Nick was the CEO of a leadership training organisation, a Regional Director and Principal in the government education service and General Manager of disability services for SCOPE.

-I began my teaching career in Portland and have taught Accounting, Legal Studies and Economics in several secondary schools as well as lecturing in Accounting at Deakin University.
+Nick began his teaching career in Portland and has taught Accounting, Legal Studies and Economics in several secondary schools as well as lecturing in Accounting at Deakin University.